-Tools such as Low Impact Development, Woodland and tree canopy protection, and stream and wetland setbacks (see Implementation Toolbox beginning on page 55) all seek to allow nature to filter, absorb, and sequester pollutants.
+Tools such as Low Impact Development, tree preservation, and stream setbacks (see Implementation Toolbox beginning on page 72) all seek to allow nature to filter, absorb, and sequester pollutants.
 The tree canopy protection tool in this plan provides a detailed background of the benefits of urban trees with regard to pollution sequestration and recommends that communities maintain a healthy tree canopy to reap, among other things, the benefits of cleaner air and water.